jordenrabasco/florence_metagenomic_analysis/README.md

 ## Seqeuence QC

+The Sequnce QC portion of the workflow utilized fastQC, trimmomatic, samtools, and bowtie2.
+This section is intended to trim, decontaminate, and seqeunce analyze the reads before subsequent data analysis.
 Initally all reads were processed thorugh fastqc before trimming to assess if the trimming and intial decontamination maintained the integrity of the data.

 FastQC Before Trimming
 ```shell